Cache Mechanisms and the Memory Hierarchy

 alignas and Cache Line Alignment

 C++11 introduced the alignas keyword, allowing us to specify alignment requirements for variables or types.
-Combined with the cache line size, we can manually ensure that certain critical data structures do not straddle cache lines:
+Combined with the cache line size, we can manually ensure that certain critical data structures do not span cache lines:

 // C++ 风格的缓存行对齐